betterscientificsoftware/bssw.io/Articles/Blog/2025-02-Software-Gardening-Almanack.md

 <img id="fig-2" src='../../images/software-gardening-lifecycle.png' class='page lightbox' />[Figure 2.
 All software faces lifecycles which can be better understood through a Software Gardening lens to guide sustainable development.]

 We wrote about Software Gardening in an earlier blog post.<sup>[12]</sup> In that post, we compared Software Gardening to the more traditional metaphor of scientific software development as “software carpentry”.<sup>[13]</sup> In software carpentry, software is viewed as a craft that emphasizes precision, reproducibility, and start-to-finish construction.
 However, this analogy falls short of addressing the multidimensional challenges of time.
 Software decays, requirements evolve, and software develops in collaborative teams.
 Software Gardening<sup>[12]</sup> offers a new, complementary lens for rethinking software development.
-While carpentry emphasizes the skills and tools to build software, the lessons are static and product-focused.
+While carpentry emphasizes the skills and tools to build software, the lessons are static and product focused.
 Instead, Software Gardening is about nurturing growth, adapting to changes, and preparing for inevitable decay (<a href="#fig-2">Figure 2</a>).
 A software gardener tends to their "code ecosystem" much like a gardener cultivates a garden.
 A software gardener removes weeds, enriches the soil, and ensures that the environment where software development happens supports healthy, sustainable growth.

 ## Introducing the Software Gardening Almanack